 I’m sure you will hear these words a lot in Thailand if you pay attention to the sounds in your environment.
 Of course, there are much more onomatopoeia words in Thai but these are the most common ones.

-If you want to learn more Thai, check out the Ling App!
+If you want to learn more about Thai, check out the Ling app!

 Learn The Thai Language With Ling!

-Start learning Thai or any other language by downloading the Ling App today!
+Start learning Thai or any other language by using the Ling app today!